ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 The client MUST add an "accept-transform" parameter whose value is an `sf-string` containing the supported packet transforms ({{packet-transforms}}) in order of descending preference, separated by commas.
+If the proxy receives a "Proxy-QUIC-Forwarding" header without the "accept-transform" parameters, it MUST ignore the header and respond as if the client had not sent the "Proxy-QUIC-Forwarding" header.

 If the proxy supports QUIC-aware proxying, it will include the "Proxy-QUIC-Forwarding" header in successful HTTP responses.
 The value